Camden Forge Company: Employment

 During 1901, the company consisted of 12 employees who all together made $25,000 that year.
 In 1907 the employment increased to the range of 60 to 70 employees.
 A strike arose this year because a hammer operator was accused of breaking one of the machines he operated.
 When the man denied the companies claim and left, another one of the operators left the company as well.
 Forty more men chose to begin a strike against the company resulting in their jobs replaced.

 Seven years later in 1914, the company provided jobs to 50 people during the slow months of the year as opposed to the 80 to 90 employees in their busier months.
 Despite the company's growth in 1917 and 1918, when the great depression began in 1929, the company was only able to supply jobs to about 100 workers.
 Recovering from the great depression, the company tripled their employment to almost 300 employees by 1936.
 Not much expansion followed in 1937 with a recorded employee count of 235 workers.
 By 1941, Camden Forge Co. employed 800 workers and projected to hire another 125 by 1942.
 Their projection was seen true, the company continued their increase of employees all the way to 1,110 in 1946.
 1951 being one of the later years of the company had a work force the size of 600 men.
-Although the amount of workers was not at their peak, the salary total of all the workers was estimated at $2.33 million.
+Although the number of workers was not at its peak, the salary total of all the workers was estimated at $2.33 million.